Liberation (Christina Aguilera album)

-Background and development
+Background

-Following the release of her seventh album Lotus (2012), Aguilera took a career hiatus to focus on her family.
+Following the release of her seventh studio album, Lotus (2012), Aguilera took a career hiatus to focus on her family.
 Later in October 2015, Aguilera confirmed that she was recording two albums: one in English and one in Spanish (which was slated to be her second after 2000's Mi Reflejo).
 During the interview, she also elaborated on the album's working process, saying: "I've been loosely working and sort of accumulating ideas for what my next album will be over the last couple of years.
 I'm excited for my fans to finally be getting something from me — it's been a while!"
-In 2016, she returned to The Voice season ten, winning the series with her contestant Alisan Porter, making Aguilera the first female coach to win the series.
 During a promotional interview for the TV show, Aguilera stated about the album: "It will be an album of freedom."

-On June 16, 2016, Aguilera released the song "Change", dedicated to the victims of the Orlando nightclub shooting, while on August 23, 2016, she released "Telepathy" for the TV series The Get Down soundtrack, which topped the Billboard Dance Club Songs chart.
-In February 2018, media reported that Aguilera was collaborating with Demi Lovato who confirmed a collaboration.
-In March 2018, a low-quality snippet of a song called "Masochist" leaked online, as well as the full-length demo of the song "Fall in Line", which prompted rumors that the tracks were supposed to be on the album.
-On May 3, 2018, Aguilera released the first single "Accelerate" featuring American singer Ty Dolla Sign and rapper 2 Chainz, as well as its music video, while also confirming the album's title, Liberation, and its art, track listing and announced the album was available for pre-order online.